Nitale/Betsy-Script/README.md

 1. Download and install [AutoHotkey v2.0](https://www.autohotkey.com/v2/)
 2. Run `Betsy_Script.ahk`

+## Update

+If you are unfamiliar with Git, You can run the <strong>update.ps1</strong> with powershell to update your files (internet connection required).

 ## Usage

 Press `Ctrl+F1` to open the control GUI with visual status indicators.